 Jason Dasaro (Artist)

 Jason has been tattooing for what seems like an eternity.
 He began his tattooing career in Florida but relocated back home to New Hampshire a couple years ago.
 Jason has been part of the Arrows and Embers Tattoo team ever since.
 Jay’s style is very versatile and he can tattoo just about anything you throw at him.
 He is especially drawn to both realism and new school style art and tattoos.
-No matter what the subject matter is, Jay always does his best to nail it.
-Both his color and black and grey shading are great, and his linework is killer.
+No matter what the subject matter is, Jay always does his best to create a unique piece of art for his clients.

 Jason enjoys endless conversations with his clients and listening to music.
 He conjures up magic spells to keep them entertained while the faint aroma of fresh incense fills the gallery.
 (Yes, he came up with that.
 And yes, he insisted we put it on the website.)
 Jay’s good-natured and jovial demeanor makes him an integral part of Arrows and Embers, and he can always be counted on for providing comedic relief for nervous first-timers (or second or third-timers!
 No judgment here)!
 You’ll often overhear him excitedly (loudly) chatting about a movie he’s recently watched or exclaiming about his newest E-Bay ‘prize’ that is most likely an original G.I.
 Joe or Castle Grayskull model still unopened or something to the same effect.
 (What?
 He’s a collector… Hey, I thought we said no judgment!)